Tutorial: Load balance VMs within an availability zone by using the Azure portal

 Select the Subnet tab or select the Next: Subnet button at the bottom of the page.

-For Subnet name, select myBackendSubnet.
+For Subnet name, select backend-subnet.

-Select the Review + create button at the bottom of the page, or select the Review + create tab.
+Select the blue Review + create button at the bottom of the page, or select the Review + create tab.

 Create load balancer